SardarSaqibKhan/SwiftUIButtons/README.md

 # Custom Swift package

-This is a small proof of concept project to demonstrate how to build your own Swift package.
-This package includes various types of buttons that can be easily integrated into a SwiftUI iOS app by adding dependencies through the Swift package manager.
+This project is demonstrating how to create a custom Swift package.
+It includes a collection of reusable SwiftUI buttons that can be effortlessly integrated into an iOS app via the Swift Package Manager.

 ## Installation